13 Causal inference

 One of the most popular model in social sciences is the linear mediation model, popularized by Baron and Kenny (1986).
 Hayes’ PROCESS macros for SAS, SPSS and R have lead to the widespread adoption by researchers (Preacher and Hayes 2004).
 Bullock, Green, and Ha (2010) list limitations of the approach and provide examples in which the model does not have a meaningful causal interpretation.

-Baron and Kenny (1986) suggested for \(X\) and \(M\) continuous breaking down the task in three separate steps:
+Remark 13.1 (Historical note on Baron and Kenny).
+Baron and Kenny (1986) suggested for \(M\) and \(Y\) continuous breaking down the task in three separate steps:

 - fit a linear regression of \(M\) on \(X\) to estimate \(\alpha\)